arekavandi/TRPAST/README.md

 Instructions:

-For running the simulation: Run the main.m
+For running the simulation: Run main.m

 For plotting the loss function shape: Run losscompare.m